 Maximizing your RRSP is not the same as maximizing your RRSP contributions.
 Maximizing your contribution is just a factor of how much money you invest.
-Maximizing your RRSP is all about maximizing the growth based on the benefit of the account which is about tax-free growth and tax deferred benefits.
+Maximizing your RRSP is all about maximizing the growth based on the benefit of the account which is about tax-free growth and tax-deferred benefits.
 To maximize your RRSP you need to make use of the benefits wisely.

 Tip 2 – Accelerate Your RRSP – Reinvest Your Future Tax Refund

-In the past I have used the word optimize for this strategy to differentiate it from maximizing your tax refund as I believe they are 2 separate actions.
+In the past, I have used the word optimize for this strategy to differentiate it from maximizing your tax refund as I believe they are 2 separate actions.
 I decided to call it accelerate your RRSP – I’d love to hear your thoughts on what name this technique has.
 I will look at how Turbo Tax calls it … In a way, if you execute this strategy, you are automatically Maximizing your RRSP for growth.

-The purpose of this strategy is to estimate your tax refund and look at making an extra contribution for this year (as oppose to the following year) with a larger contribution than the tax refund would have been.
-This strategy assumes you will borrow some money otherwise if you had the money you would have made the contribution
+The purpose of this strategy is to estimate your tax refund and look at making an extra contribution for this year (as opposed to the following year) with a larger contribution than the tax refund would have been.
+This strategy assumes you will borrow some money otherwise if you had the money you would have made the contribution :)

 Here is how it works: